Energy Spectra of Compressed Quantum States

-A salient feature of \cref{prop:energy_min} is its \cref{eq:inv_square}, which characterizes $p_i\coloneqq |\alpha_i|^2$ by an inverse-square law in terms of $E_i$.
-Therefore, if the $M_i$s are reasonably well-behaved, this would result in a flat tail when the $p_i$s are plotted on a logarithmic scale against the $E_i$s, which agrees with the main empirical finding of Ref.~\cite{unusual_white_2025}.
-(More recently, Ref.~\cite{chen_temperature_2024} also observes flat-looking tails, but the authors speculate that those tails are in fact slightly sloped.)
+How should we interpret \cref{prop:energy_min}?
+The constraint it employs comes from \cref{eq:coefs_lower_bound} of \cref{prop:coefs_lower_bound}.
+This constraint applies to every low-bond-dimension MPS $\ket{\psi}$ but it also applies to a \emph{broader} class $\calC$ of ansatz states.
+Formally, this is because \cref{eq:coefs_lower_bound} is \emph{implied} by the low-bond-dimension condition on $\ket{\psi}$ but is not equivalent to it.
+(The implication is by \cref{eq:low_m} and \cref{prop:coefs_lower_bound}.)
+Therefore, the energy spectrum characterized by \cref{eq:inv_square} of \cref{prop:energy_min} yields an expected energy at most that of the actual spectrum of minimal-energy MPSs.
+This means we expect the tail of the former to place a \emph{floor} (or lower bound) on the tail of the latter.
+Now, \cref{eq:inv_square} characterizes $p_i\coloneqq |\alpha_i|^2$ by an inverse-square law in terms of $E_i$.
+Therefore, if the $M_i$s are reasonably well-behaved, this would result in a flat tail when the $p_i$s are plotted on a logarithmic scale against the $E_i$s.
+This would then explain the main empirical finding of Ref.~\cite{unusual_white_2025} that the actual tail does not decay exponentially.
+(More recently, Ref.~\cite{chen_temperature_2025} also observes flat-looking tails, but the authors speculate that those tails are in fact slightly sloped.)

+While \cref{prop:energy_min} predicts a flat tail, that tail may sit at lower \emph{height} than the actual tail if $\calC$ fails to capture other pertinent properties of MPSs.
+One such property is that the overlap between an MPS $\ket{\psi}$ of bond dimension at most $D$ and the ground state $\ket{\psi_1}$ is bounded by the sum of the top $D$ eigenvalues of its reduced density matrix $\rho_1$, that is,